 More on the great comedians featured here can be found in The Lost Laugh e-zine.
-As well as exclusive, in-depth articles, you’ll also find DVD reviews, guest contributions from comedy film historians, rare images and reproduced archive news items all included.
+As well as exclusive, in-depth articles featuring new research, you’ll also find DVD reviews, guest contributions from comedy film historians, rare images and reproduced archive news items all included.